shbrief/model_building/data/README.md

-### Summary table of the number of genes used for different models
+### Summary table of studies/genes for different models

 | # of studies | % top varying | # of genes |
 |----------|:-------------:|------:|